Charles in Charge, Composer/Producer/Impresario Charles Amirkhanian at 80

 Unfortunately for this writer’s timing, the wealth of information gathered in the course of researching this review, the sheer volume of possibilities in performance and the wider scope of historical and technical elements embraced by this work required a deeper reading and contemplation on my part.
 In short, it has taken some time for this reviewer to get a grasp of how to express the significance of the deeply substantive work at hand.
 I simply didn’t know enough about the history of electronic music and the work of this seminal musician.

-So now, after some serious study, is my perspective on this landmark composition and, in particular, the deeper significance of this performance.
+So now, after some serious study, this is my perspective on this landmark composition and, in particular, the deeper significance of this performance.
 In short, there will likely be many more performances of this work but this one will always be a standout.
 Not the ultimate version perhaps, but one of the most memorable.

 David Tudor ca. 1950